 Urgent Care Vs. Emergency Care

-It's important to know the difference between the services available in an emergency department (Emergency Room ER) and those available at a walk-in urgent care center before an accident, incident or illness arises.
+It's important to know the difference between the emergency medicine services available in an emergency department (Emergency Room ER) and those available at a walk-in urgent care center before an accident, incident or illness arises.

 - Back strain